The Lion Locomotive

 Meccano Magazine Meccano Lion Card Model Butch

-please click on image for full size picture
+please click on images for fullsize picture

-All copyrights acknowledged and held by the
+acknowledged and held by the original owners.

 Items are reproduced here to try and give the overall story of the Lion Locomotive.